 Letter of Permission

-At this time, we cannot provide a hard copy of your Letter of Permission, however, an electronic copy will be available in your RAMSS account under the “View my Communications” tab.
+An electronic copy of your Letter of Permission will be available in your RAMSS account under the “View my Communications” tab.

 Please be advised that longer than normal processing times may apply.